Semantic-Org/Semantic-UI/README.md

 The aim of the specification is to develop conventions around structuring and naming code for interface elements.

-By defining a vocabulary the development community can exchange javascript and css definitions of UI in a similar language, making new code easier to grock, and reducing the complexity of starting a new project, or changing a sites design.
+By defining a vocabulary the development community can exchange javascript and css definitions of UI in a similar language, making new code easier to grok, and reducing the complexity of starting a new project, or changing a sites design.

 ## Types of UI